hasanalpdoyduk/Test-Software-and-Bootloader-Development-for-an-ECU/README.md

 Furthermore, a custom board containing the dsPIC33 MCU was designed and manufactured, successfully testing the bootloader and a PWM control implementation.
 ## Hardware Components

-To initially load the bootloader onto the microcontroller or test the PWM code, an external debugger is required.
+To initially load the bootloader onto the microcontroller or test the PWM control code, an external debugger is required.
 In this project, Microchip’s **PICkit 5** is used to program the dsPIC33 device.

 | Type         | Component                                                        |
 | ----------------- | ------------------------------------------------------------------ |